acmumn/website/content/events/2018-11-15-epic-think-talk.md

 <!-- more -->

 ## When is the Think Talk?
-Tuesday October 23rd from 6:00pm to 7:30pm
+Thursday November 15th from 6:00pm to 7:30pm

 ## Where is the Think Talk?
 Tate Lab 101